 You must be able to reasonably justify your expenses, and you’ll need to retain receipts for all of the incurred damages.

 In other words, buying a new winter coat when your bag doesn’t arrive in the Maldives isn’t a reasonable expense.
 Buying some sunscreen, a bathing suit, and a sun hat would be reasonable expenses, if those items were in your delayed bag and you would have otherwise needed them at your destination.

 A Real-Life Example

-My wife and I recently flew from Dublin to Split via London with British Airways.
-When we arrived in Split, my bag came out on the carousel, but her bag did not.
+In 2019, my wife and I flew from Dublin to Split via London with British Airways.
+When we arrived in Split, my bag came out on the carousel, but hers did not.

-We filed a claim at the airport in Split and headed to our hotel, the Le Méridien Lav.
+We filed a baggage irregularity report at the airport in Split and headed to our hotel, Le Méridien Lav.
 The weather in Split was much different than the weather in Dublin, and her warm weather clothing was in her checked luggage.

-So, she had to buy some toiletries, cosmetics, and appropriate clothing that she otherwise would not have had to buy had her baggage arrived on time.
-We were also staying at a 5-star hotel, so she needed a nice outfit to wear during dinner.
+So, she had to buy some toiletries and appropriate clothing that she otherwise would not have had to buy had her baggage arrived on time.

 The luggage was located later on that day, and was set to be delivered to our hotel on the evening of the day after we arrived.